A Guide to Residential Rehab (Private Rehab)

 Treatment for addictions and substance use disorders focus on fostering abstinence.
-If you are battling an addiction, you can benefit from private addiction and rehab treatment.
-Rehabilitation programmes include therapy for change, building coping skills, and psychosocial treatment.
-From managing an addiction to successful community integration, we review the services provided by private addiction treatment, the types of rehab facilities available, including what you can expect from each programme.
+If you are battling an addiction, you can benefit from private rehabilitation programmes which include a medically assisted detox, therapy for change, coping skills, and psychosocial treatment.
+This guide will review the services provided by private addiction centres, the types of residential rehab facilities available, and what you can expect from a rehab programme.

 What is Private Rehab?

-A private rehab is likened to an inpatient service.
+A private rehab provide a supervised drug and alcohol detox in conjunction with a rehab programme.
 Individuals struggling with an addiction live at the rehab facility for the duration of treatment and receive ongoing therapy to overcome addictive thoughts and behaviours.
-The most common private rehab facilities are for drug and alcohol dependence; however, private rehabilitation is also available for other categories of addiction such as gambling, sex addiction, food and gaming addictions.
+Private treatment centres treat various forms of addictions such as alcohol and drugs, as well as behavioural addictions such as Gambling.

-Inpatient services provided by a medical rehab facility focus on detox from drugs and alcohol and safe management of withdrawal symptoms.
+Residential rehab provided by a rehab facility focus on detox from drugs and alcohol and safe management of withdrawal symptoms.
 It involves a clinical environment where patients have access to medical doctors and nursing staff.

 An important part of any rehabilitation programme is to feel safe and welcome.
 A residential rehab provides just that.
 It is inviting and designed to provide a home-like atmosphere where residents can feel comfortable and more receptive to therapy for the duration of their stay.
 The residential rehab includes integrated therapy including detox, withdrawal management, and supportive counselling by professional staff and therapists.
 When you attend a residential programme, you receive high quality, professional care, and assistance from certified and experienced therapists.

-For those entering into rehab from an alcohol and drug dependence, a detox is the first step to recovery.
+For those entering into rehab for an alcohol and/or drug addiction, a detox is the first step to recovery.
 Detoxing is the process of clearing the body from drugs, alcohol, and related substances.
 Detox is completed prior to entering rehab to ensure the mind and the body are prepared for therapeutic intervention.

 Secondary Addiction Treatment

-Relapse Prevention (2020) describes a secondary addiction treatment as a long term recovery strategy.
+Secondary addiction treatment is a long term recovery strategy.
 It is when therapy shifts from a focus on the person with an addiction to the person as a whole.
 At this stage, clients have already completed a detox and the basic therapies, coping strategies, and relapse prevention to apply in their daily lives.
 For those who seek secondary care, they are already working on building their lives outside of the addiction and require basic support and professional guidance to maintain a healthy lifestyle.
 It is considered more of a supportive treatment for those who are struggling to overcome drug, alcohol, and behavioural addictions.
 It is designed for individuals who have already worked through the therapeutic programmes and interventions, and are looking to prevent temptation, cravings, and manage their success.

-You can find secondary care in a clinical and a general care rehabilitation facility.
+Secondary care can be offered as an extension to residential programme.
 It is not an inpatient programme but rather an outpatient service in which recovering individuals attend treatment and support sessions in between their working and professional lives.